 To reduce its carbon footprint and the dependency on traditional power, ISPP introduced a solar power system which now supplies 1MW and meets half the school’s electricity needs.
 As well as being beneficial to the environment, the system will have paid for itself in around 6 years.
 The lifespan of photovoltaic cells is between 20 – 25 years, so ISPP can devote more of its resources to worthy causes.

 ISPP’s students are actively involved in recycling – they take food waste from the cafeteria and add it to the school’s compost bins.
-The compost is used as natural fertilizer for the range of trees and flowers spread around the campus.
+The compost is used as a natural fertilizer for the range of trees and flowers spread around the campus.

 A further student-led initiative has reduced reliance on paper towels in bathrooms.
 ISPP has installed hand dryers throughout the school.
-This has reduced waste and, even with increased electricity use, it is still more environmentally friendly to use these low power dryers.
+This has reduced waste and, even with increased electricity use, it is still more environmentally friendly to use these low-power dryers.
 Students also led the way in proposing and implementing a successful school-wide ban on lamination.